 Solar power systems are pretty self-sufficient, once they are up and running.
 Minimal maintenance is required throughout the year, namely cleaning and inspection.
 Regular cleaning of your system will keep it running smoothly, and an inspector can alert you if a problem arises.

 Professional cleaning services cost an average of $3 – $10 per panel, or a flat rate of at least $100.
-Cleaning your own panels is an option- some people do, but be sure to speak with your installer before trying it yourself!
+Cleaning your own panels is an option- some people do, but be sure to speak with your solar installer before trying it yourself!

 Annual inspection runs about $150 per year.
 During an inspection, the contractor searches for cracks or issues with the system.
-The price to repair a solar panel averages around $650.
+The price to repair a solar panel system averages around $650.

 Your system’s performance is often covered by warranties issued by the installation company, which also potentially covers workmanship and equipment.
 If damage is caused by inclement weather, your homeowner’s insurance will likely cover some of that expense.
 Be sure to check with a professional in that area for more information.